Extensive mental health care in Richmond, Virginia

-At the Parham Doctors' Hospital Center for Emotional Growth, emotional wellness is recognized as an essential part of overall health.
-The program uses evidence based behavioral practices to engage you in treatment and foster positive outcomes.
+At Parham Doctors' Hospital's Center for Emotional Growth, we recognize emotional wellness as an essential part of a person's overall health.
+Our program uses evidence-based behavioral practices to engage patients in treatment and foster positive outcomes.

-Care is centered towards addressing all aspects of wellness in a holistic treatment approach involving interconnectedness of body, mind, emotion, spirit, social/culture, relationship, context and environment.
-The treatment plan and course of treatment is centered specifically to each individual’s wellness and recovery needs, including inpatient care, and adult partial hospitalization programs (PHP).
+The care we provide is centered towards addressing all aspects of wellness through a holistic treatment approach involving interconnectedness of body, mind, emotion, spirit, social/culture, relationship, context and environment.
+The treatment plan and course of treatment is centered specifically to each individual’s wellness and recovery needs, including inpatient care and adult partial hospitalization programs (PHP), if needed.

 Depression is a mood disorder that causes a persistent feeling of sadness and loss of interest.
 Also called major depression, major depressive disorder or clinical depression, it affects how you feel, think and behave and can lead to a variety of emotional and physical problems.
 You may have trouble doing normal day-to-day activities, and depression may make you feel as if life isn't worth living.

 Mood disorders is an encompassing term that includes a range of behavioral health disorders, including depression, schizophrenia and bipolar disorder, to name a few.
 People with mood swings experience an abrupt and apparently unaccountable change of mood.

 Anger management is the process of learning to recognize signs that you’re becoming angry and taking action to calm down and deal with the situation in a positive way.
 Anger management doesn’t try to keep you from feeling anger or encourage you to hold it in.

 Socially withdrawn children frequently refrain from social activities in the presence of peers.
 The lack of social interaction in childhood may result from a variety of causes, including social fear and anxiety or a preference for solitude.